8ft0com/case-study-aap11/workflow/output/policy-domains.md

-# Priority Policy Domains for Policy-as-Code Approach
+# Priority Policy Domains for Policy-as-Code Framework

-Given the detailed analysis of APP 11 regarding the security of personal information, the following priority policy domains have been identified for adopting a policy-as-code approach, particularly for fintech organisations in Australia:

-## Data Protection
-- **Objective**: Safeguard personal information from unauthorized access, misuse, and loss.

-## Data Destruction and De-identification
-- **Objective**: Ensure personal information is properly destroyed or de-identified when no longer needed, adhering to specific compliance scenarios.

-## Information Security Governance
+## 1. Information Security Management
-- **Objective**: Establish comprehensive governance, internal practices, procedures, and systems for information security.
+This domain is essential for ensuring the comprehensive protection of personal information across an organization's operations.
+It includes governance, culture, internal practices, ICT security, access security, and the management of third-party providers, making it a foundational element of regulatory compliance in data protection.

-## Third-Party Management
+## 2. Data Breach Management
-- **Objective**: Manage risks associated with third-party service providers, including cloud computing, to ensure adherence to APP 11 requirements.
+Given the critical impact of data breaches on privacy and organizational reputation, this domain focuses on automating breach detection and response.
+It involves specific guidance on preventing data breaches and the procedural steps to follow when a breach occurs, enhancing an organization's ability to respond swiftly and effectively.

-## Incident Management and Response
+## 3. De-identification and Destruction of Personal Information
-- **Objective**: Prepare for and respond to data breaches in alignment with APP 11 stipulations, employing a structured approach.
+This domain addresses the requirements for appropriately handling personal information at the end of its lifecycle, including de-identification and destruction.
+Automating these processes ensures compliance with regulations on how personal information should be managed when it is no longer needed, safeguarding against unauthorized access or misuse.

+## 4. Handling of Sensitive Information
+Sensitive information requires additional protections due to its nature.
+This domain focuses on the automated enforcement of heightened security measures and handling protocols for sensitive data, preventing breaches, and ensuring compliance with stricter regulatory requirements.